jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 =====

 Management of vocabularies (not ANSI).
 VOCABULARY, DEFINITIONS, ONLY, ALSO, PREVIOUS, CONTEXT, CURRENT, FORTH, ASSEMBLER.
-In fact, it's the operation of the assembler that requires the vocabularies management.
+In fact, it's the the assembler that requires the vocabularies management.

 Recognizing prefixed numbers %101011 (bin), $00FE (hex) and #220 (decimal).